0xSero/partisia-docs/docs/pbc-fundamentals/onboarding-new-byoc-from-existing-integrated-chains.md

 # Onboarding new BYOC from existing integrated chains

-Onboarding ...
-TODO: Write high level intro

-## High level process
+This article helps you onboard ERC20 (ETH based) or BEP20 (BNB based) tokens to Partisia Blockchains using the PBC bridge.
+In order for the bridge to work between chains, you must have a contract in the Ethereum or BNB chain network as well as on the Partisia Blockchain network.
+We provide a template for anyone to tweak and submit a proposal to add the coin of their choice to Partisia Blockchian.
+This proposal will go to a vote to our node operator committee.
+The committee then has 7 days to review the proposal and either accept or reject the proposal.
+If it is accepted, the contract will go live and the token will become available as an asset in the network.

+## How to create a proposal for a new coin

-1. Deploy implementation contract on integrated chain
+1. Deploy implementation contract on the chain you want to integrate with.
-2. Deploy configured proxy contract on integrated chain
+2. Deploy configured proxy contract on the chain you want to integrate with.
-3. Propose a vote on Partisia Blockchain to enable to the BYOC
+3. Propose a vote on Partisia Blockchain to get node operators consent to enable your new BYOC.
-4. All node operators need to verify the proposed information and vote on the BYOC to enable it on Partisia Blockchain
+4. When node operators have verified the proposed information and voted yes to the BYOC it will be accepted as a mintable coin on Partisia Blockchain.
+To understand bridging visit our article about [bridging coins to PBC](bridging-byoc-by-sending-transactions.md#how-does-the-bridge-work).

-Before preparing the contracts on the integrated chain some information need to be collected:
+Before preparing the contracts on the integrated chain some information needs to be collected:

 - Which integrated chain does the coin reside on (Ethereum, Polygon or BNB Smart Chain)
 - What is the current USD value of a single coin